Pseudotsuga/Lab2-JQuery/README.md

 **Conor McCue and Natalie Alway collaborated on this lab.**
 ## Feature 1: Display Images

-* Estimate of time needed to complete:
+* Estimate of time needed to complete: 1 Hour.

-* Start time:
+* Start time: 8:21 AM

 * Finish time: